OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    exactly once in the entire expression.
 5. Every comma-separated expression within an associative operator must have the exact same number of values defined in their range.
+6. If a task parameter is chunked, for example it has type `CHUNK[INT]`, it must not be combined with any other task parameter using the associative operator.
+For example if `A` is chunked, then `A * B` is permitted but `(A, B)` is an error.

 For example, given the four Task Parameters named "A", "B", "C", and "D" with values: